-Nicole Kidman, Hugh Grant, Reese Witherspoon, and reportedly even Winston Churchill, JFK, Margaret Thatcher, Barbara Walters and Johnny Carson are believed to have had some anxiety about public communication at some point.
+Reportedly, Winston Churchill, JFK, Margaret Thatcher, Barbara Walters and Johnny Carson are believed to have been troubled by public speaking nerves at some point.

 “I’ve never gotten over what they call stage fright.
 I go through it every show.”

-If that doesn’t shock you then perhaps this will.
+If that doesn’t shock you then perhaps this will

 I believe that even Aristotle, Isaac Newton, and Charles Darwin all had stutters and were nervous speakers at one time in their lives.

-If you have an important speech coming up and are feeling a little nervous about it then you can take comfort knowing that you really are in the very best of company.
+If you have an important speech coming up and are feeling a little nervous about it, take comfort knowing that you really are in the very best of company.

-1. Enlighten your audience, don’t just inform them.
+1. Enlighten your audience, don’t just inform them

 Make sure that you know a lot about what you will be speaking about and that you care about what you have to say even more.
-Don’t however craft your presentation with the assumption that just because you know what you know your audience will understand you.
+Don’t, however, craft your presentation with the assumption that just because you know what you know, your audience will understand you.

 2. Speak to your audience before you meet them

 Get to know as much as you possibly can about them and prepare thoroughly for them when presenting.
-If you already know them because they are colleagues, clients or your senior management pick up the phone and ask them:
+If you already know them because they are colleagues, clients or your senior management, pick up the phone and ask them:

 3. Do more than practice your presentation

 Set aside as much time as you can to practice the way you deliver your presentation.
 Focus on the impact you are likely to have on your audience.

-Your content – in terms of understanding your key message and the supporting points.
+– Content – in terms of understanding your key message and the supporting points.

-Your verbal delivery – how you sound in terms of volume, pitch, pace, rhythm, emphasis, intonation, pauses, etc.
+– Verbal delivery – how you sound in terms of volume, pitch, pace, rhythm, emphasis, intonation, pauses, etc.

-Your physical delivery – how you look in terms of facial expressions, hand gestures, stance, eye contact, movement, etc.
+– Non-verbal delivery – how you look in terms of facial expressions, hand gestures, stance, eye contact, movement, etc.

 4. Be in the room